Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 3. Setup AWS IoT configuration.

 MQTT_DOMAIN should be setup as AWS IoT data endpoint, and MQTT_USERNAME and MQTT_PASSWORD do not need to be setup.
-And setup MQTT_CLIENT_ID to the thing name of the thing created when AWS IoT Core is setup.
+Setup MQTT_CLIENT_ID same as thing created during AWS IoT Core setup.

 ```cpp
 /* AWS IoT */